Bring your class to Longue Vue for a dynamic, interactive, and educational field trip!

 - The Secret Garden: Learn about the layers of the forest canopy, rest in the peaceful shade of bamboo, and read an age-appropriate garden-themed book.

 We believe in the importance of getting outside and moving!
-Thanks to a generous grant from the GPOA Foundation, we have expanded our field trips to include scaffolded, science-integrated field games.
-Students and chaperones rotate between 4 self-directed activities based on the following themes:
+Thanks to a generous grant from the GPOA Foundation, we have expanded our field trips to include science-integrated field games.
+Guided by staff or self-directed game cards, students and chaperones rotate between field games like “frog metamorphosis yoga”, “dragonfly relay race”, “beetle, beetle, bat” and more – nothing beats learning through play!

 Field Trip Options